annotation/text-fabric/docs/Api/General.md

     ???+ note "Parent"
         The `atom` bit is an atom line, it acts as the *parent* of the quantifier.
+        Inside a quantifier, you may refer to the parent by the special name `..`.
+        So you do not have to give a name to the parent.

     ???+ note "Multiple quantifiers"
         You may have multiple quantifiers for one parent.